Legal Notice & Privacy Policy

 in files (web server log files).

-As a rule, web server log files are stored for two weeks and then automatically deleted.
-We do not pass this data on, but we cannot rule out the possibility of this data being viewed in the event of unlawful behavior.
+Usually, web server log files are stored for two weeks and then automatically deleted.
+We don't share this data with anyone, but we can't rule out that this data might be looked at if there's any illegal activity.

 Cookies